dart-lang/language/working/parts-with-imports/feature-specification.md

     name conflicts between declarations in separate tree-branches of the library structure.

-*   *Import inheritance is a only suggestion*: Aka. ancestor files' imports shouldn't break your code (if you're not depending on them).
+*   *Import inheritance can be ignored*: Aka. ancestor files' imports shouldn't break your code (if you're not depending on them).
     A part file is never _restricted_ by the imports inherited from its parent file.
     It can ignore and override all of them with imports of its own, and by making